-EDCTC released a Call for Projects for STBGP funding on May 5, making available approximately \$4.4 million in future funding.
-The application deadline was extended to August 1, 2022.
-EDCTC received five applications for STBGP funding.
-EDCTC staff is recommending all five projects for programming at the September 2022 Commission meeting.
+EDCTC released a Call for Projects for STBG funding on May 5th, making available approximately \$4.4 million in future funding.
+EDCTC received five applications for STBG funding, all five projects were recommended for programming at the September 2022 Commission meeting.
+EDCTC has included all of the recently programmed projects in the EDCTC Project Monitoring Report and staff is continuing to enter the projects into the SACOG MTIP.